2 planes collide on the ground at Toronto’s airport

 WestJet said an inbound from Cancun, Mexico with 168 passengers and a crew of six was stationary and waiting to go to a gate when it was struck by a Sunwing aircraft moving back from a gate.

-Video footage from the Westjet plane shows flames on the wing of one the planes.
+Video footage from the Westjet plane shows flames on the wing of the Sunwing plane.
 Passengers are heard screaming.

 Spokeswoman Lauren Stewart said the WestJet passengers were evacuated from the aircraft via emergency slides and all were safely in the terminal and clearing customs shortly after the collision.